Podiatrist

 - sports injuries to the foot and lower limb

-- providing insoles, padding, or supports to relieve foot arch or heel pain
+- provide insoles, padding, or supports to relieve foot arch or heel pain

-- caring for people with diabetes who may have circulation problems
+- assess people with diabetes who may have circulation problems

-- carrying out minor foot surgery, including nail and minor soft tissue surgery
+- minor foot surgery, including nail and minor soft tissue surgery

 You’ll need these skills: